UniPassID/UniPass-Wallet-Docs/docs/develop/android-sdk/03-connect-wallet.md

 - `connectType`: indicate the provider used to login UniPass, including `google`, `email` and `both` options.
 The default value is `both`, indicating use any supported way to login UniPass.
 - `authorize`: if set to `true`, UniPass will return a auto generated `Sign-in With Ethereum` message, and a signature for the message.
 The default value is `false`.
 - `returnEmail`: if set to `true`, UniPass account `email` will be returned.
 The default value is `false`.
+- `forceLogin`: if set to `true`, user will always have to log in even if they have logged in to the site before.

 ## Type definitions